beakerbrowser/beaker/README.md

  - :zap: Live reloading to speed up site development
  - :zap: Native markdown (.md) rendering

+It's better than the HTTP/S Web because:

+ - Users can share files with end-to-end secrecy
+ - Data published via the P2P protocol is signed by the user's device, leaving them in control of it
+ - If a service shuts down users will still be in possession and control of their data ("amazing journey resilient")
+ - P2P sites can be forked, modified, and shared
+ - P2P sites work better offline, because they don't rely on hosts
+ - P2P sites store data on the user's device, in their control
+ - P2P sites are versioned, so users can peg a version or go back in time
+ - Users can self-host large files and the P2P network will help share the bandwidth cost

+It's better than a blockchain Web because:

+ - There's no Proof-of-Work or overhead for achieving global consensus
+ - Users don't need to download a large dataset to participate (the blockchain history)
+ - No upfront payment is required to participate
+ - There's no negative ecological impact from Proof-of-Work computation

 #### P2P Web APIs

 ```js